 Planning your GMAT prep schedule is the first step to success on the exam.
 But what should be on that schedule?
 How much time should you dedicate to certain topics?
 When should you implement specific strategies, like GMAT practice tests or study groups?
 How should you maximize your prep in the weeks close to the test?

 Let’s look at a template for GMAT prep over a two-month schedule, which can be extended or compacted for your personal study needs.
+Here is a general overview:

 Take a practice exam to determine your current starting point, even if you have taken the GMAT previously.
 Once you get your results, go back over the test to identify your strengths and weaknesses.
 Did you perform better in the Quantitative section than you did in Verbal?
 Did you have difficulty with the Analytical Writing Assessment?
 Was it tough to put the pieces together for the Integrated Reading section?
 Figure out what areas need the most attention.